-A Notice was mailed to our stockholders on or about May 4, 2020, which contained instructions on how to access the Proxy Materials on the Internet.
-You may obtain a complete copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, with all exhibits filed therewith, from the SEC's web site at www.sec.gov under EDGAR filings or from our website at https://ir.volition.com/all-sec-filings.
+A Notice was mailed to our stockholders on or about May 4, 2021, which contained instructions on how to access the Proxy Materials on the Internet.
+You may obtain a complete copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, with all exhibits filed therewith, from the SEC's website at https://ir.volition.com/all-sec-filings.
 We will provide to you a copy of our Annual Report at no charge (excluding exhibits) by writing us c/o Corporate Secretary, VolitionRx Limited, 13215 Bee Cave Parkway, Suite 125, Galleria Oaks B, Austin, Texas 78738, or by telephone at +1 (646) 650-1351.
 Exhibits filed with our Annual Report will be provided by us upon written request, in the same manner noted above, at a nominal per page charge.
 Information on our website is not part of the proxy soliciting material and is not incorporated herein by reference.